Add to favourites

 It evokes a large illustrated book where characters surrounded by arcades form the beginnings of a very first comic strip!
 Romanesque architecture is said to be a result of experimentation.
 The interior of Saint-Pierre Cathedral shows us once again!
 There is no dark barrel-vaulted nave or narrow aisles here… everything is light, space and amplitude.

-Thanks to the restorations undertaken at the cathedral by the Companions of Saint James, the unconsecrated spaces of the south arm of the transept were chosen to house a Treasury whose collections of liturgical art objects testify to the popular fervor of the Nineteenth century.
+Thanks to the restorations undertaken at the cathedral by the companions of Saint-Jacques, the unconsecrated spaces of the south arm of the transept were chosen to house a Treasury whose collections of liturgical art objects bear witness to the popular fervour of the 19th century.

 The scenography of the Treasury was entrusted to one of the most prominent French contemporary artists on the international scene, the visual artist Jean Michel Othoniel.
 He imagined a route in three stations, from the Saint-Thibaut chapel to the bell tower room and magnified the collections in extravagant pearl furnishings.